IMIHonigmann/GLTFtoR3F-BatchConverter/README.md

 ### Notes

-- Note: The example assumes you have a `weaponModules` map that returns a dynamic `import()` function for each generated component path.
+- The example assumes you have a `weaponModules` map that returns a dynamic `import()` function for each generated component path.
 How you create that map depends on your bundler (Vite, Webpack, etc.).
+- If you want a more detailed example check out my project [Soushakaze](https://github.com/IMIHonigmann/soushakaze-app) which makes heavy use of this npm package.